section-engineering-education/engineering-education/content/articles/card-components-using-tailwind-css/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /making-card-components-using-tailwind-css/
+url: /card-components-using-tailwind-css/
 title: Making Card Components Using Tailwind CSS
 description: In this article, the reader will understand how to create various cards that are mostly used in web pages.
 We will use Tailwind CSS classes to create and style them.
 author: ian-masae
-date: 2021-08-27T00:00:00-09:00
+date: 2021-10-08T00:00:00-07:40
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/card-components-using-tailwind-css/hero.jpg
     alt: Card Components Using Tailwind CSS Hero Image
 ---
 What is a card component?
 Card components are like containers used to group related pieces of information about items, products or functions.
+They usually show information in an appealing way.
 <!--more-->

-They usually show information in an appealing way.
-A card component can be a product advert, a blog post or even a user profile.
+A card component can be a product advert, a blog post, or even a user profile.

-By the end of this tutorial, the reader will understand how to create and style different types of cards using Tailwind CSS classes.
+By the end of this tutorial, you will understand how to create and style different types of cards using Tailwind CSS classes.

-### Prerequisites
-In order for one to follow through this tutorial, a clear understanding Tailwind CSS is required.

 Let’s jump into it!

-### Adding Tailwind into our project
+### Adding Tailwind into your project
 I will assume that you have the latest version of Tailwind added into your project.
 If not, I suggest you go through this [article](https://www.section.io/engineering-education/introduction-to-tailwind-css/) first.

 After the installation process, we will link our Tailwind CSS stylesheet to our project as shown below: